francinv/francin-portfolio/README.md

 <h3 align="center">Francin's portfolio</h3>

   <p align="center">
     This is a hobby project for my own portfolio.
-Since I am an huge apple fan i thought it was a good idea to create a page looking like a mac screen.
+Since I am an huge Apple fan I thought it was a good idea to create a page looking like a mac screen.
 The different elements on the page is meant to look like elements you would find on a mac screen.
     <br />
-    <a href="https://www.figma.com/proto/QlqAgKyGtFI5JBNlIPcWPH/Francin-Portfolio?page-id=0%3A1&node-id=1%3A2&viewport=241%2C48%2C0.24&scaling=scale-down&starting-point-node-id=1%3A2">View Prototype at Figma</a>
+    <a href="https://francin.vercel.app">View deployed site</a>
     ·
     <a href="https://github.com/francinv/francin-portfolio/issues">Report Bug/Request Feature</a>
   </p>